Exoplanet Science

 • Location: LMU Munich, Faculty of Physics and Faculty of Geosciences

-• Supported by: Munich Center for Geoastronomy (MCGA)
+• Supported by: Munich Center for Geoastronomy (MCGA), LMU

-• Students have to select all the mandatory modules of the Master Astrophysics program (P1, P2, P3).
+1) Students have to select all the mandatory modules of the Master Astrophysics program (P1, P2, P3) and one Lecture of their choice in Modern Physics (WP 1-14).

-• The Research Project Modules (WP 36/37 and WP 38/39) as well as the final Master Thesis (WP 40/41 - 30 ECTS) in the area of Exoplanet Science (your supervisor confirms eligibility when you register your thesis)
+4) The Research Project Modules (WP 36/37 and WP 38/39) as well as the final Master Thesis (WP 40/41) also form mandatory components of the Specialization and have to be completed with a focus on Exoplanet Science* (your supervisor confirms eligibility when you register your thesis)

 Detailed information about the Master of Astrophysics curriculum and regulations can be found here under ‘Curriculum details’ and ‘Links & Downloads’.
 The Examination Office issues the certificate once all requirements are met.